Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Testing

-Place the test file in the component folder using the `component.e2e.ts` naming convention.
+Place test files in the component folder using the `component.e2e.ts` naming convention.
 Write testable code and pure functions, avoid and extract side effects.
 Run tests locally before making any pull requests, and please, document tests with instructions if needed.

 #### Browser Support